Beloved by many yet considered nuisance pests by others, the unmistakable masked bandit raccoon exudes attitude and cunning charm in equal measure.

 The New World scavengers could never evade hungry predators entirely.
 Several lethal hunters target raccoons as choice prey thanks to their delicious meat and relatively slow speed compared to other rodents.

-A number of different deadly carnivores regularly kill and feast on sweet raccoon flesh whenever the opportunity arises.
+Several different deadly carnivores regularly kill and feast on sweet raccoon flesh whenever the opportunity arises.

 Coyotes